RekhaThangavel/ipl_match_analysis/README.md

 * Data Visualisation
 * Exploratory Data Analysis

-You can have a look at ipynb file for more details.
+You can have a look at ipl-match-analysis.ipynb file for more details.